zarusz/LightDataInterface/README.md

 Package: `LightDataInterface`

-###Providers for your favorite data access libraries
+###Providers for your favorite data access framework

 * Adapter for EntityFramework
   * Package: `LightDataInterface.EntityFramework`